anton-rs/kona/book/src/sdk/custom-backend.md

 1. Derive and execute an entire [Span Batch](https://specs.optimism.io/protocol/delta/span-batches.html#span-batches) worth of L2 blocks, using `kona-derive` and `kona-executor`.

-This section of the book outlines how you can do the same.
+This section of the book outlines how you can do the same for a different platform.

 ### Custom `kona-derive` sources